b-N-I-R-A-V/European-Weather-Predictions/README.md

 </div>

 Following were my observations:
-* Considering the result of the test accuracy, I would say the algorithm is doing an average job of predicting the output.
+* Considering the test accuracy results, I would say the algorithm is doing an average job of predicting the output.
 * From the confusion matrix, it seems that the accuracy is high for predicting unpleasant days.
-* In comparison, it is doing a poorer job of predicting the pleasant days.
+* In comparison, it is doing a poorer job of predicting pleasant days.
-* The algorithm is giving 100% accuracy for Sonnblick station as there is only 1 output for any combination of input.
+* The algorithm is giving 100% accuracy for the Sonnblick station as there is only 1 output for any combination of input.

 ### Decision Trees
 Decision Trees are useful machine learning algorithms for classification.
 Decision Trees work by recursively splitting the data into subsets based on input features.
-They try create homogeneous subsets by calculating impurity of a node and reducing the impurity to 0.
+They try to create homogeneous subsets by calculating the impurity of a node and reducing the impurity to 0.

 There were two important hyperparameters that I looked at, criterion and min_samples_split.
-I considered "gini" criterion to split the nodes of the tree and checked performance for different values of min_samples_split.
+I considered the "gini" criterion to split the nodes of the tree and checked performance for different values of min_samples_split.
 ```python
 weather_dt = DecisionTreeClassifier(criterion='gini', min_samples_split=10)
 weather_dt.fit(X_train, y_train)